davidchatting/Approximate/README.md

 This is a further extension to the CloseBy example and again retains the same structure.
 It uses a simple Proximate Device Handler (`onProximateDevice()`) and attempts to determine the type of the proximate device by its [OUI code](https://en.wikipedia.org/wiki/Organizationally_unique_identifier).
 Those identifying as `0xD8F15B` are manufactured by Expressif Inc, used by Sonoff (see http://standards-oui.ieee.org/oui.txt) - `onCloseBySonoff()` is then called.
 If the button is pressed and released `switchCloseBySonoff()` will be called to first turn on and then off a proximate Sonoff socket.
 The LED is illuminated to show that a device is present.

-Significantly this examples requires that not only a proximate device's MAC address be known, but also its local [IP address - IPv4](https://en.wikipedia.org/wiki/IPv4) be determined.
-In default operation IP addresses are not available, but can be simply enabled setting an optional parameter on `Approximate::init()` to `true`.
-This will initiate an [ARP scan](https://en.wikipedia.org/wiki/Address_Resolution_Protocol) of the local network when `Approximate::begin()` is called - this will caused a delay of 76 seconds on an ESP8266 and 12 seconds on an ESP32.
-The ESP32 will periodically refresh this, but the ESP8266 will not - meaning that an ESP8266 will be unable to determine the IP address of new devices appearing on the network.
+Significantly this example requires that not only a proximate device's MAC address be known, but also its local [IP address - IPv4](https://en.wikipedia.org/wiki/IPv4) be determined.
+In default operation IP addresses are not available, but can be simply enabled by setting an optional parameter on `Approximate::init()` to `true`.
+This will initiate an [ARP scan](https://en.wikipedia.org/wiki/Address_Resolution_Protocol) of the local network when `Approximate::begin()` is called - but will caused a delay of 76 seconds on an ESP8266 and 12 seconds on an ESP32.
+The ESP32 will periodically refresh its ARP table, but the ESP8266 will not - meaning that an ESP8266 will be unable to determine the IP address of new devices appearing on the network.

 ## Author

 The Approximate library was created by David Chatting ([@davidchatting](https://twitter.com/davidchatting)) as part of the [Hack my House](http://davidchatting.com/hackmyhouse/) project.
-Contributions welcome - please collaborate by raising [issues](issues/) and making [pull requests](pulls/) via GitHub.
+Collaboration welcome - please contributions by raising issues and making pull requests via GitHub.
 This code is licensed under the [MIT License](LICENSE.txt).